eisental/RedstoneChips/README.md

 RedstoneChips is a Bukkit plugin that allows you to build custom redstone chips on your craftbukkit minecraft server.
 Circuits can be built with any number of inputs and outputs and in almost any imaginable structure.
 RedstoneChips currently consists of the following plugins:

-- RedstoneChips - The core plugin that handles circuit detection and activation, managing preferences and handling player commands.
-You must install this plugin to be able to build redstone chips.
+- RedstoneChips - The core plugin (required).

-- [BasicCircuits](http://github.com/eisental/BasicCircuits) - The base circuit library containing many different circuit classes.
+- [BasicCircuits](http://github.com/eisental/BasicCircuits) - The basic chip library containing most chip types you might need (required).

-- [SensorLibrary](http://github.com/eisental/SensorLibrary) - An extra circuit library for sensor chips.
+- [SensorLibrary](http://github.com/eisental/SensorLibrary) - A chip library for various sensor chips (optional).

 Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info about the circuit libraries.